department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_digital wallet (VSC).md

 ## Internal administration tasks
 - What maintenance or administration tasks do you anticipate will need to be performed periodically?
   - Apple Pass Type ID `.p12`: renew annually and update on the server.
   - Google service-account key: rotate per security policy.
+  - The Core Mobile team will be responsible for handling and rotating these credentials.
 - Describe how you intend for these tasks to be performed (e.g., through an internal web page, through terminal access, etc.).
   - Perform certificate and key rotations through the Apple Developer Portal and Google Cloud Console
 ## Security